Key takeaways

 Communicating rules and restrictions with your in-home carer

 Often, it’s not ‘what’ but ‘how’ you communicate something that makes all the difference.
 You do need to establish clear lines of communication about your ‘house rules’ and expectations from the start.
-However, being respectful, friendly, and flexible in how you communicate them will generally result in better acceptance and a more harmonious relationship with your Care Manager and Carer.
+However, being respectful, friendly, and flexible in how you communicate them will generally result in better acceptance and a more harmonious relationship with your Care Partner and Carer.

 Tips that may help with this include: